Government of Perlis: Legislative

+Composition of the Perlis State Legislative Assembly as of 2026.

 The legislative powers in the state however, lie with the Perlis State Legislative Assembly.
 Its government resembles that of the other Malaysian states.
-The capital of the state is Kangar, where the Perlis State Assembly Building is located.
+The capital of the state is Kangar, where the Perlis State Government Administrative Complex is located.
 Government is conducted after the Westminster model.

 The Legislative Assembly consists of 15 members, elected first past the post (FPTP) from single-member constituencies.
 The current Legislature is the 13th, since 1959.
-The last election was held on 5 May 2013, and returned a majority parliament controlled by the Barisan Nasional.
+The last election was held on 19 November 2022, and currently controlled by the Perikatan Nasional coalition.